nhntran/Deep-Learning-Methodology/README.md

 Neural Networks and Deep Learning - Methodology Notes
 ================
-Materials from the Deep Learning Specialization by deeplearning.ai on Coursera
+By Tran Nguyen - Materials from the Deep Learning Specialization by deeplearning.ai on Coursera

 -   [1.
 General about neural network](#general-about-neural-network)
 -   [2.
 Data: Train/Dev/Test sets](#data-traindevtest-sets)